MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 ## Change the owner of a folder

-When you change the owner of a folder, any guides or subfolders within that folder will be assigned to that owner.
-This allows you to easily manage access for a group of related guides.
+When you change the owner of a folder, any guides, subfolders, and assets within that folder are assigned to that owner.
+This allows you to easily manage access for a group of related guides and assets.

 1. In the left pane, select **Folders** to view the list of folders in the instance.